psgrover2010/parry-blog/_drafts/hallstatt--reason-why-everyone-in-love-with-hallstatt.md

 I will definitely return to this place next year to check out the winter beauty of the town.

-Have you also visited such locations?
+Have you also visited such locations or Hallstatt & Gosau?
 Write me in comments.